top of page

 - Groove Extraction

-Continuing on the red thread of this topic, an other form of morphing in terms of extracting data from a sound and applying it to an other can be groove extraction.
-Ableton Live has this feature built in and I find it so useful, in particular when using different samples that you want to merge more for sounding tighter.
+Continuing on the red thread of this topic, another form of morphing in terms of extracting data from a sound and applying it to another can be groove extraction.
+Ableton Live has this feature built-in and I find it so useful, in particular when using different samples that you want to merge more to sound tighter.

-Groove is the combined information of timing and velocity, so how 'off' the grid a sound may be, expecially if syncopated or played live, and the dynamic interplay of the individual hits.
-By applying these informations to an other sound immediately makes it sound more like the other, finding similarities between the two.
+Groove is the combined information of timing and velocity, so how 'off' the grid a sound may be, especially if syncopated or played live, and the dynamic interplay of the individual hits.
+Applying this information to another sound immediately makes it sound more like the other, finding similarities between the two.

 - Vocoders